whoschek/bzfs/README.md

 * Compare source and destination dataset trees recursively, for example to check if all recently taken snapshots have been successfully replicated by a periodic job.
-List snapshots only contained in src (output column 1), only contained in dst (output column 2), and contained in both src and dst (output column 3), restricted to hourly and daily snapshots taken within the last 7 days, excluding the last 4 hours (to allow for some slack), excluding temporary datasets:
+List snapshots only contained in src (tagged with 'src'), only contained in dst (tagged with 'dst'), and contained in both src and dst (tagged with 'all'), restricted to hourly and daily snapshots taken within the last 7 days, excluding the last 4 hours (to allow for some slack/stragglers), excluding temporary

-` bzfs dummy tank1/src --dryrun --skip-replication
---delete-dst-snapshots --recursive --include-snapshot-regex
-'.*_(hourly|daily)' --include-snapshot-times-and-ranks '7 days
-ago..4 hours ago' --exclude-dataset-regex 'tmp.*' --verbose |
-grep 'Finally included snapshot:' | cut -d '~' -f 2- | sort >
-/tmp/src.txt`
+datasets:

-` bzfs dummy tank2/dst --dryrun --skip-replication
+` bzfs tank1/foo/bar tank2/boo/bar --skip-replication
---delete-dst-snapshots --recursive --include-snapshot-regex
+--compare-snapshots-lists=src+dst+all --recursive
-'.*_(hourly|daily)' --include-snapshot-times-and-ranks '7 days
+--include-snapshot-regex '.*_(hourly|daily)'
-ago..4 hours ago' --exclude-dataset-regex 'tmp.*' --verbose |
+--include-snapshot-times-and-ranks '7 days ago..4 hours ago'
-grep 'Finally included snapshot:' | cut -d '~' -f 2- | sort >
-/tmp/dst.txt`

-` comm /tmp/src.txt /tmp/dst.txt`
+--exclude-dataset-regex 'tmp.*'`

+If the resulting TSV output contains zero lines starting with the prefix 'cmp: src' and zero lines starting with the prefix 'cmp: dst' then no source snapshots are missing on the destination, and no destination snapshots are missing on the source, indicating that the periodic replication and pruning jobs perform as expected.

 * Example with further options: